isle-dev/PerspectiveCoder-LM/README.md

 # PerspectiveCoder-LM: A LLM-based Multi-perspective-agent System for Large-scale Corpus Inductive Coding Analysis
 | [**Paper**]()|

-A command-line workflow for generating qualitative research codebooks with multi-agent large language model discussions.
-The entry point `main.py` orchestrates loading interview data, instantiating role-playing agents, and exporting baseline and discussion codebooks.
+We propose PerspectiveCoder-LM, an LLM-based multi-perspective-agent system for large-scale inductive coding, which generates qualitative research codebooks with multi-agent large language model discussions by simulating multiple perspectives.
+PerspectiveCoder-LM assigns specialised tasks to each agent, such as role-generating multi-perspective positionality statements, inductive coding, review agreements/disagreements of codebooks, and discussion codebooks.

 <p align="center">
   <sub>System Introduction</sub>